nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

 <div style="background-color:#d4edda; border-left:6px solid #28a745;
 padding:12px 16px; border-radius:4px; margin:1em 0; color:#000000;">
   <strong>✅ Pro tip:</strong> Remember, following the steps below could be painful and extremely slow sometimes / some days.
-Be consistent — this learning curve could lead to very fruitful results once you see the robot picking strawberries.
+Be consistent as this learning curve could lead to very fruitful results once you see the robot picking strawberries.
 It happened with me!
 </div>

 The entire pipeline covers: